Wu-Lab-Arizona-State-University/prostate-cancer-classification/README.md

 ## Availability

-Data will be made available under reasonable request to the corresponding author, [Suryadipto Sarkar](suryadipto.sarkar@fau.de) (more contact details below).
+Data will be made available under reasonable request to the corresponding author, <a href= "Suryadipto Sarkar">suryadipto.sarkar@fau.de</a> (more contact details below).

 <!------------------>